Twenty questions: Computers, scientific method, and situation puzzles

 The abstract mathematical version of the game where some answers may be wrong is sometimes called Ulam's game or the Rényi–Ulam game.
 The game suggests that the information (as measured by Shannon's entropy statistic) required to identify an arbitrary object is at most 20 bits.
 The game is often used as an example when teaching people about information theory.
 Mathematically, if each question is structured to eliminate half the objects, 20 questions allow the questioner to distinguish between 2^{20} = 1,048,576 objects.
-Accordingly, the most effective strategy for twenty questions is to ask questions that will split the field of remaining possibilities roughly in half each time.
+Accordingly, the most effective strategy for the twenty questions is to ask questions that will split the field of remaining possibilities roughly in half each time.
 The process is analogous to a binary search algorithm in computer science or successive-approximation ADC in analog-to-digital signal conversion.

-In 1901 Charles Sanders Peirce discussed factors in the economy of research that govern the selection of a hypothesis for trial: (1) cheapness, (2) intrinsic value (instinctive naturalness and reasoned likelihood), and (3) relation (caution, breadth, and incomplexity) to other projects (other hypotheses and inquiries).
+In 1901, Charles Sanders Peirce discussed factors in the economy of research that govern the selection of a hypothesis for trial: (1) cheapness, (2) intrinsic value (instinctive naturalness and reasoned likelihood), and (3) relation (caution, breadth, and incomplexity) to other projects (other hypotheses and inquiries).
 He discussed the potential of twenty questions to single one subject out from among 2^{20} and, pointing to skilful caution, said:

 Thus twenty skilful hypotheses will ascertain what two hundred thousand stupid ones might fail to do.
 The secret of the business lies in the caution which breaks a hypothesis up into its smallest logical components, and only risks one of them at a time.